 In other words, they started deleting when they knew that they were wanted and subpoenaed.

-And Hillary's then on the, of course, we have the whole issue of pay to play, and half the civilians she meets as Secretary of State were people that were donors or had pledged money, and she's trying to make the case that Bill should not have to resign from the foundation until after the election.
+And Hillary's, and then on the, of course, we have the whole issue of pay to play, and half the civilians she meets as Secretary of State were people that were donors or had pledged money.

 Really?

-That's where their bread is buttered.
+I don't want to, that's where their bread is buttered.

 Money means everything to them.

-There's a new poll that came out, Suffolk University, USA Today poll, a majority of Americans believe that Bill and Hillary failed to avoid conflicts of interest, as these millions of dollars flowed into them.
+A majority of Americans believe that Bill and Hillary failed to avoid conflicts of interest as these millions of dollars float into them.

-Anyway, that's only then, of course, you got the $18 million that Bill Clinton got as an honorary chancellor for a for profit college, and even they got meetings at the State Department.
+Anyway, that's only then, of course, you got the $18 million that Bill Clinton got as an honorary chancellor for a for-profit college, and even they got meetings at the State Department.

-But anyway, after all these incidents where Trump now is staying on message, staying on prompter.
+But anyway, after all these incidents where Trump now is staying on message, staying on prompter, Trump is showing 100 times more energy than Hillary Clinton is showing.

-He gives, I think the best speech that he gave his entire campaign in Detroit before a black church, resulting in a standing ovation.
+He gives, I think, the best speech that he gave his entire campaign in Detroit before a black church, resulting in a standing ovation.

 And now you see what I had predicted last week.

-I said I want to come back next week and see where these polls are.
+I said, I want to come back next week and see where these polls are.

-Well, now you've got him either ahead or tied in the CNN poll, LA Times poll, Rasmussen poll, investors business daily poll, the Reuters ISIS poll.
+Well, now you've got him either ahead or tied in the CNN poll, L.A.
+Times poll, Rasmussen poll, Investors Business Daily poll, the Reuters-ISIS poll.

-He's then he's also made ground in some very important swing states.
+And then he's also made ground in some very important swing states.

 He's within three points in Wisconsin, within two points in Virginia.

-And he had like a one or less than one point race by the time all was said and done.
+I think Ed Gillespie was down 18, and he had like a less than one-point race by the time all was said and done.

 That means Virginia is in play.